Stuart H. Singer

 Associate Justice Byron R. White, United States Supreme Court, 1981-1983

-- Representation of NASCAR in defense of antitrust litigation brought by Kentucky Speedway alleging monopolization of top-level stock car racing.
-In 2008, the U.S. District Court entered summary judgment in favor of NASCAR, which was affirmed by the Sixth Circuit in 2009.
+- Defended NASCAR in litigation brought by Kentucky Speedway alleging monopolization of top-level stock car racing.
+A summary judgment in favor of NASCAR was affirmed by the Sixth Circuit.

-- Defense of Fresh Del Monte Produce in antitrust litigation alleging monopolization of the fresh pineapple business.
-In 2009, the district court (SDNY) entered summary judgment in favor of Fresh Del Monte which was affirmed in December 2010 by the Second Circuit.
-Case recognized by Daily Business Review for "Most Effective Lawyer" in class action litigation for 2009.
+- Defended Fresh Del Monte Produce in antitrust litigation alleging monopolization of the fresh pineapple business.
+A summary judgment in favor of Fresh Del Monte was affirmed by the Second Circuit.
+The case was recognized by the Daily Business Review for its "Most Effective Lawyer" award in class action litigation for 2009.

-- Currently co-lead counsel for investors in class action suit arising from the largest source of financing, Fairfield Sentry, funds, into the Bernard Madoff Ponzi Scheme.
-Case has resulted in important rulings upholding the right of investors to prosecute federal and state claims. .
+- Co-lead counsel for investors in class action suit arising from the Fairfield Greenwich funds which supplied the largest source of financing for Bernard Madoff’s Ponzi scheme.
+The case has resulted in over $250 million in settlements and important rulings upholding the rights of investors to prosecute federal and state claims.
+American Lawyer named Mr. Singer and his partner, David Barrett, Litigators of the Week in January 2016 for this result.

 Chambers & Partners Guide to Leading Lawyers for Business, 2005 – present